califano-lab/Immune-Nets-Snakemake-Pipeline/README.md

-# Project Title: Analyzing scRNA-seq Data with ARACNe3 and PyViper
+# Project Title: scRNA-seq Data Analysis Pipeline with PyVIPER

 This repository contains a pipeline for analyzing single-cell RNA-seq (scRNA-seq) data.
 The analysis includes preprocessing, quality control, normalization, gene regulatory network inference using ARACNe3, and regulon activity analysis using PyViper.